neooblaster/zcl_log_util/README.md

 #### Logging using message class

-The class offer the possibility to register a new entry in your log table by passing message components directly in the import parameter of the method ``log( )``.
+The class offer the possibility to register a new entry in your log table by giving message components directly in the import parameter of the method ``log( )``.

 Be aware that "where-used" will not be able to find the message